ikhoury/www.issakhoury.me/index.md

 ## About me

-I am a hard-working and experienced Software Engineer and Cloud Architect focused on delivering high quality, efficient, and reliable solutions that help make the right impact.
-My main interest is in the development of cloud native services that help in extracting value out of business data or automating a business process.
+I am a passionate Software Engineer and Cloud Architect focused on delivering high quality, efficient, and reliable solutions that aim to deliver on value.
+I find interest in designing cloud native services that help in extracting value out of business data or automating a business process.

-My priority in any software project is delivering features to the customer that help him make the impacts he needs as soon as possible.
+My priority in any software project is delivering features to the customer that help them make the right decisions and impact in their organistion.
 I strive to implement a workflow for incremental delivery of value along with continuous evaluation and improvement of the product.
-Therefore, I believe in cross-functional agile teams working together in an end-to-end delivery process and constantly pushing out value while adhering to good software development practices.
+I also believe in cross-functional agile teams that work together in an end-to-end process to constantly deliver value while adhering to good software development practices.

 Feel free to contact me directly by [email](mailto:hello@issakhoury.me?subject=[Resume]%20Getting%20in%20touch).